2014 Panamanian general election

 General elections were held in Panama on 4 May 2014.
 Due to constitutional term limits, Incumbent President Ricardo Martinelli was ineligible for a second consecutive term.
-Incumbent Vice President Juan Carlos Varela of the Partido Panameñista was declared the victor with 39% of the votes.
+Incumbent Vice President Juan Carlos Varela of the Partido Panameñista won the election with 39% of the votes.

 Electoral system

 Of the 71 members of the National Assembly, 26 were elected in single-member constituencies and 45 by proportional representation in multi-member constituencies.
 Each district with more than 40,000 inhabitants forms a constituency.
 Constituencies elect one MP for every 30,000 residents and an additional representative for every fraction over 10,000.

 In single-member constituencies MPs are elected using the first-past-the-post system.
 In multi-member constituencies MPs are elected using party list proportional representation according to a double quotient; the first allocation of seats uses a simple quotient, further seats are allotted using the quotient divided by two, with any remaining seats are awarded to the parties with the greatest remainder.